 - a.
-Interpret the product (a/b) x q as a part of a partition of q into b equal parts, equivalently, as the result of a sequence of operations a x q ÷ b.
-For example, use a visual fraction model to show (2/3) x 4 = 8/3, and create a story context for this equation.
-Do the same with (2/3) x (4/5) = 8/15.
-(In general, (a/b) x (c/d) = (ac)/(bd). - b.
+Interpret the product $(a/b) \times q$ as a part of a partition of q into b equal parts, equivalently, as the result of a sequence of operations $a \times q \div b$.
+For example, use a visual fraction model to show $(2/3) \times 4 = 8/3$, and create a story context for this equation.
+Do the same with $(2/3) \times (4/5) = 8/15$.
+(In general, $(a/b) \times (c/d) = (ac)/(bd)$. - b.
 Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths and show that the area is the same as would be found by multiplying the side lengths.
 Multiply fractional side lengths to find areas of rectangles and represent fraction products as rectangular areas.

-Code Digital Student Experience Code Teacher Resources U48 Computations and Algebraic Thinking - Multiply by Fractions Less Than One U48 Multiplying by Fractions Less Than One U48 Computations and Algebraic Thinking - Multiply by Fractions Greater Than One U48 Multiplying by Fractions Less Than One (Extra Practice) U50 Measurement and Data Analysis - Multiply Fractions to Find the Area of a Rectangle U48 Multiplying Fractions Less Than One with Improper Fractions U48 Multiplying Whole Numbers by Fractions Less Than One U48 Multiplying Whole Numbers by Fractions Greater Than One U50 Area of a Rectangle with Fractional Side Lengths
+Code Digital Student Experience Code Teacher Resources U48 Computations and Algebraic Thinking - Multiply by Fractions Less Than One U48 Multiplying by Fractions Less Than One U48 Computations and Algebraic Thinking - Multiply by Fractions Greater Than One U48 Multiplying by Fractions Less Than One (Extra Practice) U50 Measurement and Data Analysis - Multiply Fractions to Find the Area of a Rectangle U48 Multiplying Fractions Less Than One with Improper Fractions U48 Multiplying Whole Numbers by Fractions Greater Than One U48 Area of a Rectangle with Fractional Side Lengths U50 Multiplying by Fractions Less Than One